Moving to Botswana

 Neighbouring countries: South Africa to the south, Namibia to the west, Zambia to the north and Zimbabwe to the east.

 Geography: Botswana, which is the world's 48th largest country, is predominantly flat and dominated by the Kalahari Desert, which covers about 70 percent of its land surface.
 The Okavango Delta in the northwest of the country is one of the world's largest inland deltas.
 The salt pans of Makgadikgadi also lie in the north.

 Political system: Constitutional republic

 Main languages: English and Setswana

-Tipping: Tipping is not compulsory, but will be greatly appreciated.
+Tipping: Tipping is not compulsory, but is appreciated.